wlerin/feralfilehosting/Feral Wiki/SFTP and FTP/What is multisegmented downloading - how does it help/readme.md

 One of the biggest complaints from seedbox users is not about the BitTorrent upload/download speeds within the server itself; rather, the FTP speeds in which the files are transferred back to the home PC.
-Often these sluggish FTP speeds can be attributed directly to the server provider; OVH is one of the usual suspects here.

 ### Multiple Concurrent Transfers